 And yes, as a recent freelancer, it’s scary at first – but it looks like the freelance economy is here to stay.

 The whole newfound minimalist mentality – where experiences like travel are valued more than things are – seems to go hand-in-hand with the freelance culture.
 Being able to write the day away from a hammock in Nicaragua, on a balcony in France or fireside in a friend’s London apartment is a lot more creatively stimulating than sitting in the same chair, at the same desk, in the same office day in and day out (in my experience).

 So, instead of waiting for our dream jobs to happen, we’re breaking free from the cubicles and creating them ourselves.
+You can always find new opportunities on sites like Jooble.
 And it’s easier than ever to do so thanks to Toronto’s embrace of the gig-based economy.

 Not only are there no shortage of interesting coffee shops in Toronto that welcome the all-day computer-clad coffee sipper, shared workspaces offered by companies like WeWork are becoming increasingly common.
 A startup called Random Works even allows members to work from empty restaurants when they are not in use.

 A growing number of companies are also starting to contract work out work as opposed to having someone full-time, in house – something that can make sense when it comes to both cost and quality.
 In what Harvard Business Review called “The Rise of the Supertemp,” even those in fields historically reserved for the corporate world – like architects, attorneys and CMOs – are opting for the freelance route.
 Of course, the ability to do so is facilitated by our ever-evolving communications technology that allows us to effectively and affordably work remotely.